LIST: East Texas counties under burn bans

-ANGELINA COUNTY – Our news partners at KETK report that several East Texas counties have enacted burn bans due to dry conditions and fire risk.
+ANGELINA COUNTY – Several East Texas counties have enacted burn bans due to dry conditions and fire risk.

 When a county issues a burn ban, all outdoor burning is prohibited in that county.
-Below is a list of burn bans across East Texas:
+Courtesy of our news partners at KETK, here is a list of burn bans across East Texas:

 ANGELINA COUNTY